-The combined Settlement Fund from the three Settlements is \$14,950,000.
+The combined Settlement Fund from these new Settlements is \$34,590,000.
 After deduction of attorneys' fees, notice and administration costs, and litigation expenses, as approved by the Court, the remaining Settlement Fund will be available for distribution to Class Members that timely file valid claims.
-The Settlements also include nonmonetary relief, including cooperation in litigating against the Non-Settling Defendants.
+There is no claims process or deadline at this time.
+Class Counsel anticipates distributing all settlement and judgment proceeds at the end of the case to minimize costs for the classes.
+The Settlements also include nonmonetary relief, including cooperation in litigating the remaining claims against the Non-Settling Defendants.